Shut Up (Madness song)

 "Shut Up" is a pop song written by Suggs and Chris Foreman.
-It was recorded by British pop/ska band Madness, and was featured on the band's third album 7.
-It was released as a single on 11 September 1981, spending 10 weeks in the UK Singles Chart.
+It was recorded by the English ska and pop band Madness, and was featured on the band's third studio album 7.
+It was released as a single on 11 September 1981, spending 10 weeks in the UK singles chart.
 It reached a high position of number 7.

 The song tells a story of a criminal who, despite obvious evidence, tries to convince people he is not guilty.
 Even though the song is called "Shut Up", the two words do not appear in the lyrics at all.
 However, they were the final words of an additional verse which was part of an early version of the song.

 Music video

-The promotional video for the single released featured the band dressed as a group of criminals, then later as police officers, working for and later chasing, lead singer Suggs.
-Suggs is presented as a used car salesman/criminal (with mask, bowler hat and black suit/vertical striped shirt).
+The promotional video for the single released featured the band dressed as a group of criminals, then later as police officers, working for and later chasing, lead vocalist Suggs.
+Suggs is presented as a used car salesman/criminal (with mask, bowler hat and black suit/horizontally striped shirt).
 The video implies that Suggs' character has his friends steal cars for his business, though at the start of the video it is implied that he has been caught for his crimes by the police (with the song being him pleading his innocence).

-In one sequence, the costumed band gather round as Chris Foreman (in police uniform) plays the song's guitar solo on the "Super Yob" guitar, previously owned by Dave Hill of Slade.
+In one sequence, the costumed band gather round as Chris Foreman (in police uniform) plays the song's guitar solo on the "Super Yob" guitar, previously owned by Dave Hill of the rock band Slade.